yenysyafitry/Information-Security-Awareness/README.md

 <p align="justify">
-14. Identify an example of a password that best follows the password guidelines in this lesson.
+14. Identify an example of a password that best follows the password guidelines in this lesson.</br>
 a.
-PasswordAndAllThat
+PasswordAndAllThat</br>
-b. qwerty123
+b. qwerty123</br>
 c.
-J&JwutH2f@P0W
+J&JwutH2f@P0W </br>
 d.
 1234567890
 <details>
 <summary markdown="span">Answer :</summary>